BeratUlualan/Qumulo-File-Filter/Python/README.md

 - If you want to filter the pre-defined media and executable files, please set `media_files` and `executable_files` definitions `true`.
 Otherwise, you can set them `false`
 - If you want to filter more file type, you can use `custom_file_types` definition for this purpose.
 You need to set `custom_files` definitions `true`.
 Otherwise, you can set it `false`

-4. Edit the **file_type.json** file which has the pre-defined media and executable file types.
+4. Edit the **file_type.json** file inside the **config** directory which has the pre-defined media and executable file types.
 You can add new file media and executable files into this files.
-Other files can be defined in the **credentials.json** file as we mentioned above.
+Other files can be defined in the **policy_credentials.json** file as we mentioned above.
 ```sh
 {
 	"media_files": ["mp1", "mp2", "mp3", "mp4", "mpa", "avi", "mov", "mpe", "mpeg", "mpg", "swf", "mid", "asx", "wma", "wmv"],